Spring Garden Revival

 Contact Hanover's Department of Public Works for Grass Clipping Management & Municipal Composting Programs

 Proper management of grass clippings is essential for both environmental compliance and community health in Hanover.
 Grasscycling, the practice of leaving clippings on the lawn, returns 25% nitrogen to the soil and can reduce fertilizer needs by 25%.
-The Hanover Department of Public Works oversees yard waste collection from April through November, requiring the use of biodegradable paper bags only—no plastic is permitted, in accordance with the Massachusetts Department of Environmental Protection.
-Residents may obtain compost at the Transfer Station, but a permit is required.
-It is strictly prohibited to deposit clippings in streets or storm drains, as this constitutes an MS4 violation under the Clean Water Act.
-Coordination with Hanover Parks and Recreation ensures that municipal properties follow these standards.
-Hanover Department of Public Works
+From April through November, the town provides yard waste collection, but only biodegradable paper bags are accepted—no plastic—in accordance with Massachusetts Department of Environmental Protection guidelines.
+Residents may also access compost at the Transfer Station, though a permit is required.
+It is strictly prohibited to dispose of clippings in streets or storm drains, as this constitutes an MS4 violation under the Clean Water Act.
+Coordination with municipal property maintenance, including parks and athletic fields, is managed in partnership with the Parks & Recreation Department.

 40 Pond Street, Hanover, MA 02339